The laptop at the head of the table. Campaign codex, NPC web, world map, encounters.

 NPCs and the favors they owe.
 Locations and what hides in them.
 Quests, their threads, who pulled them.
 Treasure, its weight in plot.
 The campaign keeps a thousand small things; Isometra keeps them sorted.

-When your wizard prepares spells in the morning, they reach for their phone.
+When your ranger prepares spells in the morning, they reach for their phone.
 When the rogue checks for traps, they tap their dice tray.
 The DM's table and the player's pocket share one truth.

-For players who answer the call.
+For players and dungeon masters answering the call.

 For the dungeon master who keeps the world.

-For the chronicler running multiple realms.
+For the chronicler running a whole table.

 Name the realm.
 Choose a setting (your own world, fork one from Discover, or start from a blank slate).